 Food, tourism, services, energy, mining, agribusiness and more, Chile is home to significant opportunities in different sectors for New Zealand businesses.
-If you’d like to find out more about this market, take a look at our market guide for Chile (you'll find it at the top of this page).
+If you’d like to find out more about this market, download our Chile market guide on this page.

 Here's a snapshot - you can find more detailed data in our guide.